 Fixing ugly typo.

-#10 Updated by Edgars Batna 6 months ago
+#10 Updated by Edgars Batna about 5 years ago

 Make all version fields be presented similarly to the Target Version field (grouped by project name).

 Also, take into account that the project name alone does not say much, if the project is in hierarchy with other, similarly named projects.
 Parent project names should be prepended to the project name.